Birda Logo

 Habitat

-The Hooded Oriole favors open areas with trees, showing a particular fondness for palms.
-This habitat preference is evident across the Southwestern United States and northern Mexico.
+The Hooded Oriole favours open areas with trees, showing a particular fondness for palms.

 Distribution